Symplectic particle-in-cell methods for hybrid plasma models with Boltzmann electrons and space-charge effects: Abstract

 \section{Abstract}

-In this paper, variational and Hamiltonian formulations of the Vlasov--Poisson equations with Maxwell--Boltzmann electrons are introduced.
-Structure-preserving particle-in-cell methods are constructed by discretizing the action integral and the Poisson bracket.
-We use the Hamiltonian splitting methods and the discrete gradient methods for time discretizations to preserve the geometric structure and energy, respectively.
-The global neutrality condition is also conserved by the discretizations.
-The schemes are asymptotic preserving when taking the quasi-neutral limit, and the limiting schemes are structure-preserving for the limiting model.
-Numerical experiments of finite grid instability, Landau damping, and two-stream instability illustrate the behavior of the proposed numerical methods.
+We study the geometric particle-in-cell methods for an electrostatic hybrid plasma model.
+In this model, ions are described by the fully kinetic equations, electron density is determined by the Boltzmann relation, and space-charge effects are incorporated through the Poisson equation.
+By discretizing the action integral or the Poisson bracket of the hybrid model, we obtain a finite dimensional Hamiltonian system, for which the Hamiltonian splitting methods or the discrete gradient methods can be used to preserve the geometric structure or energy.
+The global neutrality condition is conserved under suitable boundary conditions.
+Moreover, the results are further developed for an electromagnetic hybrid model proposed in [Vu H X. J Comput Phys, 124(2):417-430].
+Numerical experiments of finite grid instability, Landau damping, and resonantly excited nonlinear ion waves illustrate the behaviour of the proposed numerical methods.